0xless/less_on_sec/content/posts/rfid.md

 [+]  03 | 00A00003 | 00000000101000000000000000000011 | ....
 ```

-Note that it's possible to operate on single blocks too, but for the purpose of this article it's easier to dump the whole memory instead.
+Note that it's possible to operate on single blocks too, but for the purpose of this article, it's easier to dump the whole memory instead.

-We see that the card doesn't contain user data, if it did, wiping the card with the `lf t55xx wipe` command would be suggested.
+We see that the card doesn't contain user data.
+If it did, wiping the card with the `lf t55xx wipe` command would be suggested.
 We can now try and emulate tags on it!
-To do that we need to have the ID of the tags we want to emulate, and that's done already.
+To do that we only need to have the ID of the tags we want to emulate.
+We already saw how that's done.

 We can now go ahead and clone the tags, let's try the em410x first: